-Realists now face a dilemma of sorts.
-Their first option, if they wish for their defense of IBE to be accepted, is to argue against Magnus.
+Realists now face a dilemma of sorts.10 Their first option, if they wish for their defense of IBE to be accepted, is to argue against Magnus.
 But this would require them to show that the reliability of IBE in one context is enough to show that IBE is reliable in general.
 If they succeed, then their own approach may be used by metaphysicians to argue from methodological continuity.
 The second option is to find empirical evidence for a local justification of IBE with respect to unobservables.
 This option, if successful, would not be subject to Magnus' objection and would not be directly applicable to metaphysics.
 This is because the subject matter of much in metaphysical discourse is so far removed from the empirical context in which it would need to be tested that it seems to be a virtually impossible task for metaphysicians to solve.
-Realists are arguably in a better position.
-In the next section, I will examine an argument that seeks to explore the possibilities of justifying IBE locally with respect to unobservables in science.
+Realists are arguably in a better possibilities of justifying IBE locally with respect to unobservables in science.